 - Northeast Caatinga region, Semi-arid climate, Caatinga ecoregion

-- Located in the Northeast Semiarid region, this is the driest region in Brazil, already heavily impacted by climate change.
+- Located in the Northeast Semiarid region, this is the driest region in Brazil.
 Intermittence is observed all over the basins for at least 9-10 months per year.
 The main ecosystem services are water supply, carbon storage, and biodiversity refuge.

-- Pacific Lowlands region, High altitude tropical climate, Pacific Lowland ecoregion
+- Costal Cordillera region, High altitude tropical climate, Western Ecuador moist forests ecoregion